-Located between Capitol Hill and the Anacostia River, the three-acre Washington Canal Park is a new public park located on three city blocks in the southeast quadrant of Washington, DC.
-The Capital Riverfront neighborhood that surrounds the park site has been undergoing a redevelopment, with the creation of the new Nationals Ballpark, the LEED Silver U.S. Department of Transportation Headquarters, and the renovation of nearly all of the historic industrial buildings associated with the Washington Navy Yard.
-The development of the park on three parcels (two of which were used for school bus parking and one of which was partially overgrown) that were once a component of the Washington Canal System, is helping unite the area.
+Located between Capitol Hill and the Anacostia River, the three-acre Washington Canal Park covers three city blocks in the southeast quadrant of Washington, DC.
+The Capital Riverfront neighborhood that surrounds the park site had been undergoing major redevelopment, and the development of a public park on three parcels that were once a component of the Washington Canal system helps unite the surrounding areas.

 The sustainable management of water was one of the primary objectives of the Washington Canal Park project.
 The goal was to include water both as a key symbolic element, as well as a functional and sustainable element.
 In collaboration with an interdisciplinary team, Nitsch accomplished this by incorporating appropriate sustainable solutions that value rainwater as a resource.